-The University of Virginia Library is committed to educating students, faculty and staff about copyright, fair use, intellectual property, and related issues affecting teaching, research and scholarly communication.
+The University of Virginia Library is committed to educating students, faculty and staff about copyright, fair use, open access, and related issues affecting teaching, research and scholarly communication.
 The goal of this website is to provide U.Va.-specific and general information including policies, reference materials, and links to more information.
+For a broad overview, check out Copyright Essentials for Scholarly Work.
 We are interested in hearing your comments.
 Please send us your feedback and suggestions.

 News and Recent Developments

 For the latest news and views on copyright and related issues, check out The Taper, the official blog of the Library’s Director of Information Policy.

 NEW!!: Check out our new Copyright Small Claims page to learn more about the new Copyright Claims Board, and what to do if you receive a notice of a claim against you.